exasol/sagemaker-extension/doc/developer_guide/developer_guide.md

     --develop
 ```
 #### 2.1.
 Use pre-prepared Lua scripts
-This deployment uses all the necessary scripts of the project, which are already
+This deployment uses all the necessary scripts of the project which are already
 prepared in the project package.
 The `--develop` option is not used in this
 deployment.